 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives and staff differentiate work appropriately, and use assessment to inform the next steps of learning all staff have received training on 'Teaching and Learning styles' and brain smart learning and this has led to members of staff planning lessons that incorporate the different learning styles that children have individual education plans, which employ a small-step approach, feature significantly in the provision that we make in the school.
-All children on the special needs register have an Individual Education Plan with individual targets.
+Lessons have clear learning objectives and staff differentiate work appropriately, and use assessment to inform the next steps of learning all staff have received training on Teaching and Learning styles, brain smart learning, WalkThru and this has led to members of staff planning lessons that incorporate the different learning styles which employ a small-step approach.
+All children receiving SEND provision, have an Individual Education Plan with individual targets.